ECSIS-lab/curse_of_re-encryption/distinguish_attack/README.md

     ```pip install numpy tensorflow scikit-learn```

-3. Let training datasets of fixed and random trace be fixed.npy and random.npy, respectively, and put them at ./wave/_imple_/train with dl.py.
+3. Let training and test datasets of fixed and random trace be fixed.npy and random.npy, respectively, and put them at ./dataset/_imple_/train(or test) with dl.py.
-   For example, if you clonde this repository, it is /curse_of_re-encryption/distinguish_attack/wave/_imple_/train
+   Please refer to ./dataset section of Repository structure below for detailed placement instructions.
    As dl.py supports the following implementations as _imple_ (after you acquired traces for each implementation), please put it as

 | Directry name (_imple_) | Target implementation | Details of the waveforms used in DL |